-Monitor Corporate Spending: B2B e-commerce solutions enable buyers to track buying patterns, consequently allowing organizations to allocate, control and reduce corporate spending.
+Monitor Corporate Spending: B2B e-commerce solutions enable buyers to track buying patterns, consequently allowing organizations to allocate, control, and reduce corporate spending.
 This is done through integrating procurement applications with the corporate computing systems.
 Suppliers can also better provide the needs of their customers.

 Barriers to Break Through

 Old Mentality Persists—Despite the many success stories, SMEs are not convinced that their business would benefit from using e-commerce marketplaces.
-Common barriers for such resistance are due to lack of motivation to change traditional business strategies, methods and technologies.
+Common barriers for such resistance are due to a lack of motivation to change traditional business strategies, methods, and technologies.
 SMEs are mainly concerned with surviving and are not familiar with the opportunities available through e-commerce.

-Complicated B2B Shopping Decision Making—The majority of consumer purchase decisions involve one or two decision makers, and the total time for a purchase decision tends to be on the shorter side.
+Complicated B2B Shopping Decision Making—The majority of consumer purchase decisions involve one or two decision-makers, and the total time for a purchase decision tends to be on the shorter side.
 On the other hand, the B2B sales cycle involves a complicated set of factors, involving multiple stakeholders and decision-makers, with decision times that can stretch out for months.
-Also, the typical sales process in B2B demands considerable face time, often with multiple meetings, and gets driven by quantifiable factors, rather than the qualitative and emotional factors that drive sales in B2C.
+Also, the typical sales process in B2B demands considerable facetime, often with multiple meetings, and gets driven by quantifiable factors, rather than the qualitative and emotional factors that drive sales in B2C.

 Payment Obstacles—Finally, the lack of integration between buyers’ and suppliers’ ERP systems is a hurdle.
 Paper checks have retained a large portion of B2B payments (at least in North America).
 Although ePayments run more smoothly on average than paper, if suppliers are unable or unwilling to accept payment electronically, then paper checks will continue to retain a high percentage of supplier payments.